 During my grandfather’s youth, my great-grandmother would give him just two pairs of clean socks to last the entire week.
 Half way through, the socks would be salty stiff from dried sweat.
 The shoes of that era were not built to breathe like the modern wonders we wear today.
-His mother would mend the socks frequently, but once they were beyond repair she took the needles shown in these photos and wove the elastic tops of the socks together to make rugs.
+His mother would mend the socks frequently, but once they were beyond repair she took the needles and wove the elastic tops of the socks together to make rugs.
 It was a time when nothing was wasted.
 My grandfather continued the tradition to save things that could be used throughout his life.
 This was evident by venturing inside his shed and workshop, literally filled to capacity with tools, nails, screws and small parts.

 He was drafted into the United States Navy at 18 years old and served as a motor machinist mate on the USS Hazard and USS Hilarity.
 Both ships were admiral-class minesweepers that trolled the seas, dodging kamikaze aircraft and enemy subs to clear the waters of deadly mines.
 Ensuring the safety of the entire fleet, minesweepers were the first in and the last out.
 My grandfather spent most of his tour on the USS Hazard, a ship that earned three battle stars.